flashrom/flashrom/doc/classic_cli_manpage.rst

 **--progress**
-        [Experimental feature] Show progress percentage of operations on the standard output.
+	Show progress percentage of operations on the standard output.

 **--sacrifice-ratio <ratio>**
 	Fraction (as a percentage, 0-50) of an erase block that may be erased even if unmodified.